secure-foundations/veri-titan/docs/Proposal.md

 * One OTBN implementation of some algorithm
 * One Dafny implementation of the same algorithm
 * Correctness proof for Dafny version
+* Correlation between the inputs of the two

+## Output
+* Correctness proof for OTBN code (presumably in Vale)

-## Requirements
+## Assumptions
 * The two implementations cannot diverge significantly (*further clarification needed).
 * The Dafny program is written in a restricted set of Dafny.
-For now we are considering "large bitvector" model, where we operate and reason about large width bit vectors that don't typically fit in single machine register or memory cell.
+For now we are considering "large bitvector" (LBV) model, where we operate and reason about large width bit vectors that don't typically fit in single machine register or memory cell.
 * The control flow is simple.

- structured and

-## Output
-* Correctness proof for OTBN code (presumably in Vale)
+For now we start experimenting with straight-line code.

 ## Workflow (Proposal):

+Pre-process:

-1. Parse OTBN code.
+1. Parse OTBN/LBV code.
-2. Convert the assembly into SSA form.
+2. Convert the code into SSA form.
-3. Construct a DAG of instruction dependencies.
+3. Construct a DAG of use/def dependencies.
+Each node is an instruction/operation, associated with its output SSA variable(s).

+Equivalence guess:

+1. Generate randomized inputs.
+Execute the two programs, label each graph node with concrete values.
+2. Identify potential equivalent nodes between two graphs, starting from the sources of the graph.
+In this step, one LBV node might correspond to multiple OTBN nodes.
+(Alternatively, if we pre-split the LBV nodes at register boundaries, we might be able to look for more direct correspondence.)

 <!-- To provide high assurance, cryptographic libraries are often formally verified for correctness.
 In some cases the verification is done on the high level source code, then a compiler is entrusted to emit the correct assembly.
 Alternatively, the verification can also be performed on the assembly code directly, since hand-written assembly can often achieve more optimized performance.